ArdonToonstra/fhir-questionnaire-to-pdf/README.md

 - **Smart Data Extraction**: Extracts patient info from Patient resources or falls back to QuestionnaireResponse subject data.
 - **CarePlan Integration**: Displays CarePlan categories with clinical codes in the report header.
 - **Enhanced Template**: Injects data and LForms library into a responsive template with improved text wrapping.
-- **Sanitizes Data**: Removes answers that don't exist in the definition to prevent crashes.
+- **Sanitizes Data**: Removes answers that don't exist in the definition to prevent crashes (with detailed logging of removed items).
-- **Normalizes Data**: Fixes minor mismatches (like http vs https system URLs) so answers don't disappear.
+- **Normalizes Data**: Fixes minor mismatches (like http vs https system URLs) so answers don't disappear (with comprehensive change tracking).
+- **Comprehensive Audit Logging**: Tracks every sanitization removal and normalization change for full transparency.
 - Prints the final rendered page as a PDF to `/output`.